ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/organization/organization_not_using_single_sign_on.md

-## Organization Not Using Single-Sign-On
+# Organization Should Use Single-Sign-On

 policy name: organization_not_using_single_sign_on

 severity: MEDIUM

-### Description
+## Description

 It is recommended to enable access to an organization via SAML single sign-on (SSO) by authenticating through an identity provider (IdP).
+This allows for central account control and for timely access revocations.

-### Threat Example(s)
+## Threat Example(s)

 Not using an SSO solution makes it more difficult to track a potentially compromised user's actions accross different systems, prevents the organization from defining a common password policy, and makes it challenging to audit different aspects of the user's behavior.

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the organization settings page